I love dogs and I enjoy giving tips to dog owners on how to take care of them.

 Some dogs, like our Siberian Husky, have a double coat.
 A double coat is just as it sounds, two coats.
 The top coat is usually a more wiry-type hair.
 This layer protects the dog's second coat, known as the undercoat.
 The undercoat is characterized by a very soft, down-type of fur.
 The undercoat acts almost like thermal underwear, keeping the dog warm.
 Dogs with double coats tend to shed their undercoats twice a year with changing seasons.

 Single coat dogs generally shed considerably less than dogs with double coats.
 These dogs have only a top coat of fur.
 If you part their fur, you can easily see their skin beneath.

-Removing The Undercoat
+Removing the Undercoat

-Every year during Spring and Fall, Anakin will inevitably wake up one morning looking like he has the mange.
+Every year during spring and fall, Anakin will inevitably wake up one morning looking like he has the mange.
 His normally smooth-looking coat will have tufts of fur sticking out.
 We know then that the time has come to commence the de-shedding process.

 I have a friend who brushes her dog once a day for a couple of days, and the undercoat is gone.
 I have not been so lucky.
-Anakin and I battle it out a couple times a day, sometimes for a week or more before his undercoat is completely gone.
-Now, remember folks, he's a stinker.
+Anakin and I battle it out a couple of times a day, sometimes for a week or more before his undercoat is completely gone.
+Now remember, folks, he's a stinker.
 When I brush his back legs, he likes to give me a swift kick every now and then.
 He has a tickle spot right around his haunches and likes to try to bite the rake.
 Most often, he just makes his annoyance known by any sound he can make.
 To know him is to love him!